Qiqipixel/Tidy-finance-with-R-Python-version-/README.md

 # Tidy-finance-with-R (python version)
-There are codes translated from the book named Tidy finance with R to python which you can get from https://www.tidy-finance.org/.
-Most of my code reshow the result from this amazing code but some of them maybe not that 'Tidy'.
-If you have any improvement to these codes, please tell me.
-The data I put here can be downloaded from the internet, without crsp data which I cannot share.
-To use those code, you should change your data path to your own.
-If having any questions, you are welcome to ask me.
-If there are violition of rights, contact me and I will delete it.
+The material here consists of Python code translated from the book titled Tidy Finance with R, which you can get from https://www.tidy-finance.org/.
+Most of my code reproduces in Python the R code from this amazing book, but some of my code maybe not be that 'tidy'.
+Please let me know if you have any suggestions for improvements to my code.
+The data I use here can be downloaded from the internet without requiring access to CRSP data, which I cannot share.
+To use the code here, you should change the data path to the path on your own computer.
+If you have any questions, you are welcome to write to me.
+If there are violations of any rights, please contact me, and I will make the necessary corrections.
+Thank you very much for visiting my site and for your feedback.